developerY/BasePro/applications/photodo/README.md

     * **ViewModel Layer**: The "brains" of the operation.
 It handles business logic, processes events, and prepares the `UiState` for the UI.
     * **Data Layer**: A dedicated `database` module that handles all data persistence.
 This layer is the single source of truth for the app's data.
 * **Dependency Injection with Hilt**: We use Hilt to manage dependencies throughout the app, which is crucial for creating a clean, decoupled, and testable architecture.
+* **Foldable-First Navigation**: The application uses **Compose Navigation 3** with a `ListDetailSceneStrategy` to create an adaptive UI that works seamlessly on both traditional and foldable devices.
+The navigation logic is centralized in `MainScreen.kt`, and each feature is encapsulated in its own module.

 ---